locka99/cpp-to-rust-book/debugging_rust/index.md

 Rust compiles into machine code the same as C and benefits from sharing the same ABI and compiler backend formats as C/C++.

-Consequently, it is possible to debug compiled Rust in the same way as C/C++.
-So if you built your Rust executable a gcc compatible binary format you can just invoke gdb on it:
+So you can debug Rust in the same way as C/C++.
+If you built your Rust executable in a gcc compatible binary format you can just invoke gdb on it:

 ```
 gdb my_executable